 A nurse has a wider scope of practice than a medical assistant.
 If they are working in the same clinic, the medical assistant would report to the nurse.

-Can a medical assistant identify as a nurse?
+Is a medical assistant a nurse?

 Medical assistants are not the same as registered nurses.
 Nurses must be licensed by the state that they work in, and it would be illegal to work as a nurse without a nursing license.